 In some cases, you may ask us to restrict how we use your personal information.
 This right might apply, for example, where we are checking the accuracy of personal information about you that we hold or assessing the validity of any objection you have made to our use of your information.
 The right might also apply where there is no longer a basis for using your personal information, but you don't want us to delete the data.
 Where this right is validly exercised, we may only use the relevant personal information with your consent, for legal claims or where there are other public interest grounds to do so.

-Please contact us in any of the ways set out below if you wish to exercise any of these rights.
+Please contact us using the details below if you wish to exercise any of these rights.

 We keep this privacy statement under regular review and will place any updates on this website.
 Paper copies of the privacy statement may also be obtained using the contact information below.